 Finola’s later path into membership of the Religious Society of Friends was sparked by her pacifist beliefs.
 She worships at her Cambridge Hartington Grove Local Meeting and also serves as one of the overseers to attenders and members there.

 She sees governorship at Friends’ School Saffron Walden both as an extension of her involvement in Cambridge Area Meeting and a chance to contribute to the practice of Quaker Testimonies throughout the school.

-Finola joined the Board in January 2012 and serves on the Strategic Development Committee.
+Finola joined the Board in January 2012 and serves on the Planning and Marketing Committee.
 She also reports to the Board on Health and Safety matters and attends the school’s Health and Safety Committee.

 Tony grew up in the Hawke’s Bay region of New Zealand and began his working life in tax policy at the New Zealand Treasury.
-Arriving in Britain in 1988 he has spent most of the last 20 years working in the investment management industry, with the last 10 as a product development specialist at Cazenove Capital Management, based in the City of London.
+Arriving in Britain in 1988 he has spent most of the last 20 years working in the investment management industry.

-His interests include liberal economics, public policy and history and he is an active sportsman.
-Tony has four children, two of whom attend Friends’, and his wife, Sarah, currently works as one of the school’s nurses.
+His interests include economics, public policy and history and he is an active sportsman.
+Tony has four children, three of whom attend Friends’, and his wife, Sarah, currently works as one of the school’s nurses.

 Whilst not a Quaker, Tony identifies strongly with Quaker values.
-He joined the Board in January 2011 and currently acts as the Treasurer and sits on the Finance Committee and Business Working Group.
-He also reports to the Board on Regulatory Compliance.
+He joined the Board in January 2011 and currently acts as the Treasurer and sits on the Finance Committee.

-Stephen joined the Board in January 2013 and is on the Finance Committee and Strategic Development Committee.
+Stephen joined the Board in January 2013 and is Clerk of the Education Committee and also on the Planning and Marketing Committee.